Solutions Viewer and eLabConnect by Enovation support healthcare professionals in their daily work.

 Transfer agency

 The transfer process within UMC Utrecht has been optimised in recent years.
-Everything goes through a professional transfer agency to ensure proper coordination with nursing and care homes, with a key focus on continuity and quality of care in the chain.
+Everything goes through a professional transfer agency to ensure proper coordination with the NC&H (nursing homes, care homes and home care), with a key focus on continuity and quality of care in the chain.
 This has proven successful, as most of the digital transfers from UMC Utrecht receive a positive evaluation.
 If there are any questions, the transfer agency can easily be contacted.

 Ongoing collaboration